smol-rs/polling/README.md

 use polling::{Event, Poller};
 use std::net::TcpListener;

-// Create a TCP listener and put the socket in non-blocking mode. let socket = TcpListener::bind("127.0.0.1:8000")?;
+// Create a TCP listener.
-socket.set_nonblocking(true)?;
+let socket = TcpListener::bind("127.0.0.1:8000")?;
 let key = 7; // arbitrary key identifying the socket

 // Create a poller and register interest in readability on the socket.